 Dr CADx examines x-rays and diagnoses with a 92 per cent accuracy rate.
 This image recognition software led on from Gana’s previous work in Europe detecting breast cancer metastasis and his app that helps birdwatchers spot and identify breeds of birds.

-Like fellow nominee Olanisun Olufemi Adewole’s Sweat TB Test, which uses a small patch to detect Tuberculosis, his portable diagnosis tool costs only a couple of dollars per test; is rapid in case the patient has an infectious disease; and is designed for the expertise of local doctors or patients.
+Like fellow nominee Olanisun Olufemi Adewole’s Sweat TB Test, which uses a small patch to detect Tuberculosis, Nyan’s portable diagnosis tool costs only a couple of dollars per test; is rapid in case the patient has an infectious disease; and is designed for the expertise of local doctors or patients.
 Given the test detects Dengue fever, it could be used in other emerging markets, for example, in South America.